KRISHNAPRASADEK/Blog-app-mern/README.md

 Features:

-- User Signup, login with form validaton
+- User Signup, login with form validation
 - Blog posting with title,image,description
 - can see the profile of each bloggers
 - profile contains no of blogs, followers, following, total likes, also blog posts